SrAranha/MangaCheck/README.md

 ## Changelogs:
 [Click here for full list of changelogs](./changelog.md).
-## Version 2.5:
+## Version 2.5.1:
-- Disabled `MangaLivre` website from search function, as it is down.
+- Changed variable name on function to search for mangas in `PrismaScans`.
-- Added warning when updating the chapters, now it'll alert when the input for last chapter read is bigger than the latest chapter released.
+- Changed examples mangas in `mangas.json`.